wpengine/faustjs/docs/previews/README.md

 `authorizeHandler` accepts a Node request (IncomingMessage) and response (ServerResponse) which are compatible with ExpressJS, Next APIs, etc.

-In order to enable the handler in Nextjs, create a new API route `/pages/api/authorize.ts` and add:
+In order to enable the handler in Next, create a new API route `/pages/api/authorize.ts` and add:

 ```
 import { authorizeHandler } from '@wpengine/headless';